upleveled/system-setup/windows.md

     <img src="./macos-5-postgres.png"><br><br>

-    You will need to run this every time you want to use your database.<br><br>
+    You will need to run this every time you want to use your database.

-    When you want to stop PostgreSQL again, just stop it like any other command line program using the shortcut <kbd>control</kbd>-<kbd>C</kbd>.<br><br>
+    When you want to stop PostgreSQL again, just stop it like any other command line program using the shortcut <kbd>control</kbd>-<kbd>C</kbd>.

-    Now we will connect to PostgreSQL using a tool called `psql` and add a new table, to make sure everything is working with the connection.<br><br>
+    Now we will connect to PostgreSQL using a tool called `psql` and add a new table, to make sure everything is working with the connection.

     Open a new tab in Hyper using <kbd>control</kbd>-<kbd>T</kbd> and run the following command:<br><br>